 Try these quesadillas with Beyond Meat and potatoes next time you crave quesadillas.

 A Few Things

 You can use any size of tortilla you have on hand, but I prefer the mini street taco-sized tortillas for these quesadillas.
-The handheld size is really nice, and I think the ratio of filling to tortilla is particularly amazing with the mini street taco tortillas.
+The ratio of filling to tortilla is particularly amazing with the mini street taco tortillas.

 My Favorite Hot Sauce

 If you’re looking for a good hot sauce to pair with these Beyond Meat quesadillas, try Pain is Good Sambal hot sauce [aff. link].